FloatingArrayDesign/MoorDyn/docs/inputs.rst

 The following input file excerpt shows how points can be specified as attached to specific turbines (turbines 3 and 4 in this example).
-When a point has "TurbineN" as its attachment, it acts similarly to a "Coupled" attachment, where the X/Y/Z inputs specify the relative location of the fairlead on the platform.
+When a point has "TurbineN" as its attachment, it acts similarly to a "BodyN" attachment, where the X/Y/Z inputs specify the relative location of the fairlead on the platform. ex.
+For a turbine located at (200, 0, 0), a vertical line attached to it's center would have a fixed point at end A at (200, 0, 0) and a turbineN point at (0, 0, 0).
 In the farm-level MoorDyn input file, "Coupled" point types cannot be used because it is ambiguous which turbine they attach to.

 .. code-block:: none
  :emphasize-lines: 5,6,11